umccr/orcahouse/infra/app-sync/README.md

 ### 4. Update Terraform Configuration

 1. Open `main.tf`.
-2. Update the following:
-   - `api_name` and related identifiers to match the new endpoint.
+2. Update the relevant local variables and configurations to match your new API.
-   - The `schema_path` to point to your new `schema.graphql` file.
-   - The resolver list to include only what’s needed for your schema.

 ---